About Dr. Craig Baker,

 In addition, I have research and clinical interests specific to:

 - Adult congenital heart disease

 Dr. Craig Baker, heart surgeon, graduated from Georgetown University in 1995.

 After medical school, Dr. Baker completed five residency programs at the USC School of Medicine and the USC Department of Surgery.
 Dr. Baker also completed a Congenital Fellowship at the Children's Hospital of Los Angeles in 2006.

 Dr. Baker is board-certified by the American Board of Surgery and the American Board of Thoracic Surgery.
 He is also a member of The Society of Thoracic Surgeons.

 On July 1, 2017, Dr. Baker was appointed to the position of Chief of the Division of Cardiac Surgery at USC.
 Dr. Baker is also the Vice Chair of Surgical Education and the Program Director of Cardiothoracic Surgery at the Department of Surgery, Cardiovascular Thoracic Institute of USC.

-with Dr. Baker
+with Dr. Craig Baker, MD

 To schedule an appointment with Dr. Baker, you can:

 The office of Dr. Baker is located at 1520 San Pablo Street, Los Angeles, CA 90033.
 To get driving directions to this office, please click the map below.